 The fundamental operations for database administration are starting and stopping the database.
 But before you start the database, you need to decide what database features you want to enable and how they should work.
 These features include the initial size of the cluster, what amount of replication you want to use to increase availability in case of server failure, and what level of durability is required for those cases where the database itself stops.
 These and other settings are defined in the deployment file, which you specify on the command line when you start the server.

-This chapter explains how to configure the cluster physical structure and database features in the deployment file and how to start and stop the database.
+This chapter explains how to configure the cluster's physical structure and features in the deployment file and how to start and stop the database.

 You specify the cluster configuration and what features to use in the deployment file, which is an XML file that you can create and edit manually.
 In the simplest case, the deployment file specifies how many servers the cluster has initially, how many partitions to create on each server, and what level of availability (K-safety) to use.
 For example:

 <?xml version="1.0"?> <deployment> <cluster hostcount="5" sitesperhost="4" kfactor="1" /> </deployment>

 hostcount attribute specifies the number of servers the cluster will

 sitesperhost attribute specifies the number of partitions (or "sites") to

 create on each server.
 Set to eight by default, it is possible to optimize the number of sites per host in relation to

 the number of processors per machine.
 The optimal number is best determined by performance testing against the expected